Narrative by Sir Rocco Forte

 A family business

 Our people are an amazing source of new ideas and energy into the business.
 This can come from anywhere, but from a personal perspective I am very proud of the new thinking and energy that my children bring to the business.
 Now both my daughters and my son work with us, with Lydia focusing on our food and beverage offering and Irene on our brand, service standards and our distinctive spa proposition.
 I love the millennial perspectives and new innovations they bring us, including Forte Organics, an organic product brand made in Italy exclusively for our spas.

 I’ve had the immense pleasure of working closely with my sister, Olga, from day one.
 She has shaped every aspect of our distinctive design philosophy and is leading new collaborations with Tommaso Zifer, Martin Brudnizki and other celebrated designers.
 But now the Forte family influence isn’t just confined to the two of us, and with so many family members actively involved it’s felt throughout the business.
 We are in each of the hotels regularly, so the staff hear from us directly and our philosophy and way of doing things are ever-present.

 That’s not to under-estimate the depth of expertise in the business outside the family.
-We have some of the most talented and experienced managers in hospitality working with us, and just recently brought on board Maurizio Saccani, as Director of Operations.
+We have some of the most talented and experienced managers in hospitality working with us.
 One of the attractions of the Group for hoteliers is that our General Managers enjoy a great deal of autonomy.
 They benefit from excellent support from our central finance, marketing and HR functions, but are encouraged to bring their own ideas to their hotels.
 That’s an attractive proposition for enterprising hospitality professionals as they’re able to shape our growth.